Table of Contents

 Organization and Blood Supply of Medulla

-Medulla oblongata is the terminal segment of the brain stem which continues as spinal cord at the foramen magnum.
-At the level of the pyramids and inferior olivary nucleus, the following structures can be discerned on the cross-section.
+The medulla oblongata is the terminal segment of the brain stem, which continues, at the foramen magnum, as the spinal cord.
+The cross-section shows the structures at the level of the pyramids and the inferior olivary nucleus.

 Constituting the medial medulla

-Hypoglossal nuclei and nerve fibers- arises from the meeting pont of pons and medulla.
+Hypoglossal nuclei and nerve fibers: arise from the meeting point of the pons and medulla.

-Medial lemniscus: mediating position, vibration and fine touch sensations; the posterior column fibers from gracile and cuneatus nuclei cross as internal arcuate fibers and further continue in the contralateral medial lemniscus to the thalamus.
+Medial lemniscus: mediating position, vibration, and fine touch sensations.
+The posterior column fibers from the gracile and cuneatus nuclei cross, as internal arcuate fibers, and continue further in the contralateral medial lemniscus to the thalamus.

 Collectively constituting the lateral medullary segment

-Inferior cerebellar peduncle: mainly concerned with proprioception, integration and co-ordination of motor tasks, following tracts traverse the inferior cerebellar peduncle:
+Inferior cerebellar peduncle: mainly concerned with proprioception, integration, and coordination of motor tasks.
+The following tracts traverse the inferior cerebellar peduncle: